Tchomasek/crypto-tracker/README.md

 * Displays a list of cryptocurrencies with their rank, symbol, name, current price, and 24h % change.
 * Real-time price updates using WebSockets.
 * Sort the table by rank, symbol, name, value, and 24h % change.
+It is possible to sort the columns by clicking on the table header or with the select above the table.
 * Filter the list of coins by name or symbol.
 * Subscribe to real-time price updates for a specific cryptocurrency.
 * Subscriptions are saved in the session storage.
+* Error state when connection to the websocket fails is displayed to the user.
+(Keep reloading the page to demonstrate the error state)

 ## Technologies Used